johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 - **AddValue**, **MultiplyValue**, or **SetValue**: Add, Multiply, or Set table created using `AddValue()`, `MultiplyValue()`, or `SetValue()` helper function

 ### `modify_speed()`
-Used to change the numerical value of the character with the effect's base speed, i.e. what it resets to at the start of their turn
+Used to change the numerical values of the character with the effect's base speed.
 **Returns:**
 - **SpeedModifier**: SpeedModifier table created using the `SpeedModifier()` helper function to define which speed type is modified, and in what way.